ory/docs/guides/1-hydra/3-install/0-README.md

 1. Download and run a PostgreSQL container in Docker.
 2. Download and run ORY Hydra in Docker.
+3. Download and run our reference User Login & Consent Provider.
-3. Create OAuth 2.0 Client for the consent app, and apply necessary policies.
+4. Create an OAuth 2.0 Client to perform the OAuth 2.0 Authorize Code Flow.
-4. Download and run an exemplary consent app ([node](https://github.com/ory/hydra-consent-app-express), [golang](hydra-consent-app-go)).
-5. Create an OAuth 2.0 consumer app.
+5. Perform the OAuth 2.0 Authorize Code flow.
-6. Download and run an OAuth 2.0 consumer using docker.

 Before starting with this guide, please install the most recent version of [Docker](https://www.docker.com/community-edition#/download).
+While docker is not required for running ORY Hydra, we recommend using it for this tutorial as it will greatly reduce the complexity of setting up a database on your system without virtualization, installing Go, and compiling ORY Hydra.

 ## Create a network

+Before we can start, a network must be created which we will attach all our Docker containers to.
+That way, the containers can talk to one another.

 ```
 $ docker network create hydraguide